 Email marketing consists of many levels.
 To get started you would send out cold emails, where it’s the first time you communicate with your subscribers.
 Cold emailing is just the beginning, there is a lot more work to be done.

-A Successful Email Marketing Campaign has Follow Up Emails
+A Successful Email Marketing Campaign has to Follow Up Emails

 Everything today is messages, text, email or voice messages.
 You are consistently reading or writing some form of communication.
 Many phrases you may recognize are: